Optimizing for the Latency¶

-In the case when there are multiple models to be used simultaneously, consider using different devices for inferencing the different models.
-Finally, when multiple models are executed in parallel on the device, using additional
+When multiple models are to be used simultaneously, consider running inference on separate devices for each of them.
+Finally, when multiple models are executed in parallel on a device, using additional

-ov::hint::model_priority may help to define relative priorities of the models (please refer to the documentation on the matrix features support for OpenVINO devices to check for the support of the feature by the specific device).
+ov::hint::model_priority may help to define relative priorities of the models.
+Refer to the documentation on the matrix features support for OpenVINO devices to check if your device supports the feature.

-Such a “first-inference latency” scenario however may pose an additional limitation on the model loadcompilation time, as inference accelerators (other than the CPU) usually require certain level of model compilation upon loading.
-The model caching is a way to amortize the loading/compilation time over multiple application runs.
-If the model caching is not possible (as e.g. it requires write permissions for the applications), the CPU device is almost exclusively offers the fastest model load time.
-Also, consider using the AUTO device.
-It allows to transparently use the CPU for inference, while the actual accelerator loads the model (upon that, the inference hot-swapping also happens automatically).
+Such a “first-inference latency” scenario may pose an additional limitation on the model loadcompilation time, as inference accelerators (other than the CPU) usually require a certain level of model compilation upon loading.
+The model caching option is a way to lessen the impact over multiple application runs.
+If model caching is not possible, for example, it may require write permissions for the application, the CPU offers the fastest model load time almost every time.

-Finally, notice that any throughput-oriented options may increase the model up time significantly.
+Finally, note that any throughput-oriented options may significantly increase the model uptime.